Anabaptist Sabbatarians in 16th Century Germany (Part 2)

 Glaidt’s book was well composed and followed excellent Scriptural reasoning.
 It was obviously problematic for opposing views, as it took three contra works to develop arguments against it.
 Of course, we know that no one can disprove God’s eternal Sabbath.
 In 1530, Glaidt wrote his work explaining the death penalty for violators of the literal Ten Commandments titled How, When and Where the Law of Blood or the Judgment of God Should be Implemented, Executed and Practiced.

 To combat the contra works against his book Buchlenn vom Sabbath, Glaidt asked Fischer to intervene in this debate.
 Fischer wrote Scepastes Decalogi, which defended his belief in the Ten Commandments.
 Crautwald attempted to refute it.
 While we do not have an original copy of Fischer’s work, it can be reconstructed from the attempted refutation.
 Fischer does not emphasize prophetic implications with the Sabbath.
 This could have been due to the failed prophecies about Jesus’ return.
 He listed approximately 26 reasons for keeping the Sabbath.
-Next month, we will review them.
+Next month, we will review them (CLICK HERE to read an article on Andreas Fischer’s 26 reasons for keeping the Sabbath).
 This back-and-forth writing between pro-Sabbath and contra-Sabbath views went on as long as three years (approximately 1529-1532).